Bouncing back from past poor performances, Sandbach has now been upgraded to the point where it's almost unremarkable - if a little too concreted.

 In 2006, Holiday Which? graded the services at 2/5.
 This isn't bad, considering that there were a handful of 1/5s awarded.

-The services were inspected by the AA on the 3rd and 4th of April 2004.
+The services were inspected by The AA on 3 and 4 April 2004.
 These are their results:

 |Road safety and parking:||Good|